 Jonathan Jones is a Senior Group Leader at The Sainsbury Laboratory.
 His group uses molecular and genetic approaches to study disease resistance in plants.
 He has made numerous and sustained contributions to the science of plant pathology.
 His group was among the first to isolate and characterize a plant disease resistance gene and he was the first to demonstrate that resistance induced in plants towards pathogens is based on specific classes of innate immune receptors.

-Programme Leader - Quadram Institute Bioscience
+Research Leader - Quadram Institute Bioscience

 Ms Julie Schofield